 - write relevant, well-argued and accurately presented essays and examination answers in an appropriately academic style

-Our pre-sessional EAP courses aim:
+Our online pre-sessional EAP courses aim:

 - to develop students' English language and study skills to the level required for them to be successful in their studies